e42-dev/book/chapter-01-the-way-of-the-program.md

 5. What happens if you have two values with no operator between them?

-Start the Python interpreter and use it as a calculator.
+**Exercise 1.2.** Start the Python interpreter and use it as a calculator.

 1. How many seconds are there in 42 minutes 42 seconds?